ansible/ansible/docs/docsite/rst/galaxy.rst

 Search for Roles
 ----------------

-Search the Galaxy database by tags, platforms, author and multiple keywords.
+Search the Galaxy database by tags, platforms, author, and multiple keywords.
 For example:

 ::